 Risk analysis and modelling

 Here, you will develop a knowledge of international finance and economics to an advanced level.
-You will also select five or six electives which will extend your knowledge of finance and the applications of mathematical models, enhance understanding of the role of banks in financial markets, or allow you to focus on areas including investment or accounting.
+You will also select six electives which will extend your knowledge of finance and the applications of mathematical models, enhance understanding of the role of banks in financial markets, or allow you to focus on areas including investment or accounting.
 As a result, you will be able to demonstrate a good knowledge of the major theoretical tools and theories of finance, and their relevance and application to theoretical and practical problems, their assumptions and weaknesses, and ability to propose alternatives.